Entitlements

 Local caching

 The SDK does not cache entitlements client-side beyond the fetch lifetime.
-For performance-sensitive gates, fetch once on launch (after Amba.init() resolves) and keep the result in React state / a context.
+For performance-sensitive gates, fetch once on launch (after Amba.configure() resolves) and keep the result in React state / a context.

 Do not persist entitlement state to local storage and trust it later — subscription state can change server-side (cancellations, billing issues).
 Always confirm against the server before granting access to paid content.